 “Thus Custennin Gorneu and Custennin, the grandfather of Arthur, have been tacitly identified.
 Further confirmation of this is the fact that Erbin ap Custennin is said to have been uncle to Arthur, and Geraint ab Erbin first cousin to Arthur in the tale of ‘Geraint and Enid’ …”

-However, that passage has been influenced by HRB which attempts to claim a Breton ancestry for Arthur.
-The following table shows that Custennin Gorneu was of gen. -3 whereas Custennin Fendigaid, being the brother of Aldwr, was one generation later:
+However, that passage has been influenced by Historia Regum Britanniae which attempts to claim a Breton ancestry for Arthur.
+The following table shows that Custennin Gorneu was of gen. -2 whereas Custennin Fendigaid, being the brother of Aldwr, was one generation earlier:

 The names in the above table are as they appear in the document.
 Note, ByS 26 has been adjusted to show Cybi as being the son of Selyf ab Erbin as indicated by his Vitae.
-Budic was referred to as Emyr Llydaw.
+As indicated by ByS G 24, Budic was referred to as Emyr Llydaw.
 This can be confirmed by looking at parallel entries in the HRB and the ByB.
-However, chronology indicates that the Breton king with whom Uthr and Ambrosius found refuge was Budic ap Cybrdan.